Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/ide-editing.jpg" width="90%" title="Use the file editor, version control section, and save button during your development workflow"/>

-1. **File Editor &mdash;** The File Editor is where you edit code.
+1. **File editor &mdash;** The file editor is where you edit code.
 Tabs break out the region for each opened file, and unsaved files are marked with a blue dot icon in the tab view.
 You can edit, format, or lint files and execute dbt commands in your protected primary git branch.
 Since the <Constant name="cloud_ide" /> prevents commits to the protected branch, it prompts you to commit those changes to a new branch.

     * Use intuitive [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/keyboard-shortcuts) to help develop easier for you and your team.

 2. **Save button &mdash;** The editor has a **Save** button that saves editable files.
 Pressing the button or using the Command-S or Control-S shortcut saves the file contents.
 You don't need to save to preview code results in the Console section, but it's necessary before changes appear in a dbt invocation.
-The File Editor tab shows a blue icon for unsaved changes.
+The file editor tab shows a blue icon for unsaved changes.

 3. **Version Control &mdash;** This menu contains all git-related elements, including the <Constant name="git" /> actions button.
 The button updates relevant actions based on your editor's state, such as prompting to pull remote changes, commit and sync when reverted commit changes are present, creating a merge/pull request when appropriate, or pruning branches deleted from the remote repository.